-You may notice that in some places we say "Master of Environmental Studies" and in others we say "Graduate Program on the Environment grants students a Master of Environmental Studies (MES) degree upon graduation.
+You may notice that in some places we say "Master of Environmental Studies" and in others we say "Graduate Program on the Environment."
+The Graduate Program on the Environment grants students a Master of Environmental Studies (MES) degree upon graduation.
 We usually refer to the program as "MES."